brandonyapel/MEAN_Appetizer/README.md

 - [ ] Client will check for updates every 8 seconds
 - [ ] Leaderboard page that displays the top 10 users ranked by the most cash on hand
 - [ ] Leaderboard is refreshed every 10 seconds automatically
+- [ ] Add pictures for each of the market items

 ### Assumptions